Shadowlized/ESIDE/README.md

 This is the implementation of the paper:

-<a href="https://arxiv.org/abs/2503.06201">Explainable Synthetic Image Detection through Diffusion Timestep Ensembling</a>  (Under Review)
+<a href="https://arxiv.org/abs/2503.06201">Explainable Synthetic Image Detection through Diffusion Timestep Ensembling</a>  [AAAI-26]

-Our code and datasets will be released soon.
+Our code and datasets will be released in November, 2025!

 ![main_figure](figures/main_figure.png)